simeononsecurity/simeononsecurity.ch/content/articles/ransomware-protection-strategies/index.en.md

 ### The Importance of Regular Data Backups

 Regularly **backing up critical data** is crucial to minimize the impact of a ransomware attack.
 Backups provide a mechanism for **restoring encrypted files** without succumbing to the demands of attackers.
-However, it is essential to store backups **offline or in secured, isolated environments** to prevent them from being compromised in the event of an attack.
+However, you need to store backups **offline or in secured, isolated environments** to prevent them from being compromised in the event of an attack.

 Organizations should establish **rigorous backup schedules** and regularly test the restoration process to ensure data integrity and the ability to recover quickly in the face of a ransomware attack.